learn-co-curriculum/jsdom-mod-intro-dom-and-just-enough-js/README.md

 ## Explain "Just Enough JavaScript" Concept

 We call the approach of learning JavaScript sight words "Just Enough JavaScript."
-We learn so much better by working with technology than by reading words
+We learn so much better by working with technology than by merely reading words.

 We take this approach, well, because it's just more fun.
 It's fun to change text on pages or update styling.
 Also, some of the JavaScript concepts tend to